AnicetusCer/pex/README.md

 - This started as a personal project: each week I sift through upcoming TV movies to decide what to record.
 - The stock Plex web UI felt too barebones for that workflow, so I wanted a richer experience for anyone in the Plex community who still enjoys browsing broadcast schedules.
 - While the app concentrates on TV films, the bundled SQLite explorer tools make it easy for others to tweak or extend it for different Plex data.
-- Developed primarily on Windows 11 with WSL Fedora 42; both environments are exercised regularly. macOS hasn't been tested first-hand, but the Rust/egui stack produces native binaries for both x86_64 and ARM64, so it should run wherever those architectures are supported (Intel/AMD PCs or Apple Silicon).
+- Developed primarily on Windows 11 with WSL Fedora 42; both environments are exercised regularly. macOS hasn't been tested first-hand, but the Rust/egui stack produces native binaries for both x86_64 and ARM64, so it should run wherever those architectures are supported (Intel/AMD).

 ---